 Toni Gallo is a senior editor with the journal Academic Medicine and an Educational Resources and Scholarship Lead at the Association of American Medical Colleges.
 She has more than 10 years of experience reviewing and editing scholarly and other writing and has led reviewing and writing workshops at medical schools and regional and national meetings.
 She founded Academic Medicine’s blog AM Rounds and podcast Academic Medicine Podcast.

-A Roadmap for Publishing Health Professions Education Scholarship - March 9Contains 2 Component(s) Includes a Live Web Event on 03/09/2020 at 1:00 PM (EDT)
+A Roadmap for Publishing Health Professions Education Scholarship - March 9Contains 3 Component(s)

 In this webinar, the speakers will introduce participants to the evolving landscape of publishing in HPE.

 Over the past decade, the number of venues for publishing health professions education (HPE) scholarship has grown.
 With this increase has come a variety of publication types ranging from one-page Last Pages to comprehensive Literature Reviews as well as a number of excellent resources to help scholars write up their work effectively for specific publication types.